vimode/quizzical-app/README.md

 - [x] onSubmit highlight selected option as correct or incorrect accordinglly
 - [x] Disable options/radio buttons on submit
 - [x] Style radio buttons and conditionally render label colors
+- [] Add category and difficulty tag on Quiz page for each question (must for random)

 ### Styling

 - [x] Initiate and establish Styled components
 - [ ] Media Queries
+- [ ] Start screen styling
 - [x] Conditional styling of radio buttons

 ### Extra

 - [ ] Fix loading icon appearing late
-- [ ] Add other options(categories and difficulty) at start screen.
+- [x] Add other options(categories and difficulty) at start screen.
-- [ ] Add a random quiz option which pulls random questions at random difficulty and has tags/labels for each question to show the category.
+- [x] Add a random quiz option which pulls random questions at random difficulty and has tags/labels for each question to show the category.
-- [ ] Should the user be allowed to check without selecting any option? or just show correct answers even if nothing is selected on submit?
+- [x] Should the user be allowed to check without selecting any option? or just show correct answers even if nothing is selected on submit?

 ### Repo